link to ringley website

 2. Periodic tenancies to become standard

 Tenants with an Assured Tenancy or Shorthold Tenancy will be moved onto a single system of periodic tenancies.
 The single tenancy system will mean both parties better understand their rights and responsibilities.
 The aim is also to provide greater security for tenants and ensure that the flexibility that privately rented accommodation offers is retained.
-Tenants must provide a notice of two months while leaving a tenancy to allow the landlord to find a tenant and avoid empty tenancy periods.
+Tenants must provide a notice of two months while leaving a tenancy to allow the renting-homes-wales-act-how-will-it-impact-landlords'>landlord to find a tenant and avoid empty tenancy periods.

 3. Notice periods for rent increases to be doubled

-The bill aims to limit rent increases to once a year.
-Landlords must provide a minimum notice of two months for any change in rent.
+The bill aims to limit rent increases to once a year. renting-homes-wales-act-how-will-it-impact-landlords'>Landlords must provide a minimum notice of two months for any change in rent.
 This move is designed to combat the cost-of-living crisis.
 There are plans to end the use of rent review clauses.
 It will prevent tenants from being locked into automatic and ambiguous rent increases that may not reflect changes in the market price.

 4. Introduction of Minimum Housing Standards

 The government plans to introduce Minimum Housing Standards for the private rented sector (PRS) by extending the application of the Decent Homes Standard, which currently applies only to the social housing sector.
 The government also proposes to expand Rent Repayment Orders to cover repayment for non-decent homes.
-By making it legally mandatory for private landlords to meet the Decent Homes Standard, the government hopes that landlords will manage their properties proactively and not wait for a renter to complain or for a local council to take enforcement action.
+By making it legally mandatory for private renting-homes-wales-act-how-will-it-impact-landlords'>landlords to meet the Decent Homes Standard, the government hopes that renting-homes-wales-act-how-will-it-impact-landlords'>landlords will manage their properties proactively and not wait for a renter to complain or for a local council to take enforcement action.

 5. Tenants given more rights to keep pets on properties

-The government will ensure through legislation that landlords do not withhold consent to pet ownership.
+The government will ensure through legislation that renting-homes-wales-act-how-will-it-impact-landlords'>landlords do not withhold consent to pet ownership.
 The tenant can challenge such a decision.
 The government will also amend the Tenant Fees Act 2019 to include pet insurance as a permitted payment so that any damage to their property by pets is covered.

 6. Bans on renting to families with children